Smertig/banana/docs/api/tg/types/inline_keyboard_button.rst

 .. cpp:struct:: banana::api::inline_keyboard_button_t

    This object represents one button of an inline keyboard.
-You must use exactly one of the optional fields.
+Exactly one of the optional fields must be used to specify type of the button.

    .. cpp:member:: string_t text